Daemonite/material/docs/4.4/utilities/display.md

 ## Hiding elements

 For faster mobile-friendly development, use responsive display classes for showing and hiding elements by device.
-Avoid creating entirely different versions of the same site, instead hide element responsively for each screen size.
+Avoid creating entirely different versions of the same site, instead hide elements responsively for each screen size.

 To hide elements simply use the `.d-none` class or one of the `.d-{sm,md,lg,xl}-none` classes for any responsive screen variation.